 Which UE Bluetooth speaker is best for you?

 UE hasn’t produced a truly bad-sounding speaker yet, which makes this Ultimate Ears speaker comparison fairly simple.
-For its $99 price, the Wonderboom 2 is compact and easy to carry, but it’s not as compatible with the rest of the UE ecosystem.
+For its $99 price, the Wonderboom 3 is compact and easy to carry (and a perpetual inclusion in the best Bluetooth speakers under $100), but it’s not as compatible with the rest of the UE ecosystem.